Tax Planning in Concord, MO

 • $20,800 for head of household

-If more income that shouldn't be taxed than the above, you can count up each deduction you're eligible for individually.
-The downside is that it will take longer to fill out your return, and you have to prove each deduction.
+If more income that shouldn't be taxed than the above, you can itemize your return.
+The drawback is that it will take longer to fill out your return, and you have to prove each deduction.

 • Evaluate How You Are Saving For Retirement —

 Roth IRAs and Traditional IRAs differ in how your savings are taxed.
-Money you put into a traditional IRA may be fully or partially deductible, and the money is not taxed until you withdraw it.
-Savings put into a Roth IRA do not affect your taxable income, but the money grows tax free.
-Your age, income, and other factors will determine which type of account is preferable in terms of tax planning.
-For instance, if you anticipate have more tax liability down the road, you can transfer funds from a traditional IRA to a Roth IRA to pay taxes on the conversation, and enjoy tax-free withdrawals when you need the money in retirement.
+Money you put into a traditional IRA may be fully or partially deductible, and you pay taxes on it when you withdraw it.
+Money put into a Roth IRA do not affect your taxable income, but the money grows tax free.
+Your unique situation will determine which type of account is preferable for your tax planning.
+For instance, if you anticipate have more tax liability down the road, you can move funds from a traditional IRA to a Roth IRA to pay taxes on the transfer, and enjoy tax-free withdrawals when you need the money in retirement.

-If you're have freelance income, you can open up an individual retirement plan, such as a One-Participant 401(k) Plan, and you can deduct the savings you put there from your taxable income.
+If you're have freelance income, there are also retirement plans available, like a One-Participant 401(k) Plan, and you can deduct the money you put there from your taxable income.

 • Tax-Loss Harvesting

-If you sell securities at a loss, you can offset the amount of capital gains tax you would be liable for if other securities sold at a profit.
-This strategy is more common with short-term capital gains, as the tax rate is usually higher than long-term.
+If you lose money on the sale of any stocks, bonds, or options, you can use that loss to reduce your taxable capital gains.
+Tax-loss harvesting is utilized more with short-term capital gains, as the tax rate is usually higher than long-term.
 You can deduct up to $3,000 in capital gains losses per year, but additional losses can be carried over into future years.

 • Consider Paying Next Year's Bills Now —

-If you have unreimbursed medical expenses, you can write off those that are higher than 7.5% of your adjusted gross income.
-You can also make deductions this year for property taxes if you pay early (and if your municipality allows it), pay for a kid's tuition or for career-boosting classes for you early in order to qualify for a Lifetime Learning Credit.
+If you have unreimbursed medical expenses, you can write off those that are greater than 7.5% of your adjusted gross income.
+You can also make deductions this year for property taxes if you pay early (and if your municipality allows it), pay for a child's tuition or for career-boosting classes for you early in order to qualify for a Lifetime Learning Credit.

 • If Married, Filing Jointly or Separately —

-The IRS reports that roughly 95% of married couples choose to file joint tax returns.
-It helps spouses qualify for a higher standard deduction, as well as a variety of tax credits not available to single filers.
-But, if both spouses are higher-earning individuals, they may be in a lower tax bracket if they file separately.
-If one spouse has a lot of medical expenses, it may make sense to file separately to meet the 7.5% threshold for medical deductions.
+More than 9 out of 10 married couples choose to file joint tax returns.
+It helps couples qualify for a higher standard deduction, in addition to a variety of tax credits not available to single filers.
+But, if both spouses earn high incomes, filing separately may reduce their combined tax liability.
+If one spouse received considerable medical treatment in a given year, it may be preferable to file separately to qualify for the 7.5% limit for medical deductions.

 • Non-profit organizations that are religious, scientific, educational, or dedicated to the prevention of cruelty to animals and children